 A lively urban gem, Hudson buzzes with all the ingredients of a city many times its size.
 Beautifully preserved, historic buildings representing every architectural style of the last three centuries are impeccably restored.
 With its diverse and creative people, world class retail and dining, and a happening art and music scene, it's America of the past, present and future.

-Tour historic Hudson including the Hudson Opera House built in 1855, Columbia County Courthouse built in 1908, and many 20th century Arts and Crafts style homes.
+Tour historic Hudson including the Hudson Opera House built in 1855, which hosts a fabulous Jazz Festival.
+Columbia County Courthouse built in 1908, and many 20th century Arts and Crafts style homes.
 The Museum of Firefighting is one of the best known museums, and it details the history and development of firefighting technology and techniques.

 Broadway is just a couple of hours south but Hudson has several top-notch performance spaces of its own.
-Visit Stageworks for live drama, live music at local pubs, Helsinki Club and the Hudson Opera House, which has a full schedule of drama, family concerts, classical and world music.
+Visit Stageworks for live drama, live music at local pubs such as Half Moon, Time & Space Limited, and Helsinki Club.

 Rural Hudson provides Fresh Food.
 Hudson is located near many farms participating in community supported agriculture.
 Eating at farm-to-table restaurants is the norm.
 There are lots of opportunities for picking your own fruit in season, such as strawberries, apples and peaches.
 Families considering relocating to the city will be happy to learn that the local public schools provide a healthy intercultural student population.